 One risk beyond sanctions involves reputational hazards.
 Chinese auto company Geely, for example, suspended its operations in Russia in March in order to evaluate potential reputational hazards to the brand.
 These reputational risks are legitimate, exemplified by Ukrainian vice prime minister Mykhailo Fedorov publicly calling on Chinese company DJI to halt its business in Russia.

 Although countries and businesses face a range of reasons to halt business with Russia, the throughline is the West’s economic weight, which, through sanctions, has made transacting with Russia too risky and unwieldy.
 However, it’s possible that as time goes on, firms may find ways to circumvent the restrictions sanctions impose.
 Following the SWIFT cut-off, Indian firms were initially unable to purchase oil from Russia, but have since begun using spot deals to buy it at a discount.
 If that is any indication, workarounds may be possible, and there is a high incentive for their pursuit.
 But as sanctions lists continue to expand and come into effect, the risks of noncompliance will symmetrically increase.
 Despite the political statements of many “neutral” countries, the West’s desired outcome to punish Russia economically seems to be achieving global buy-in.

 Josh Lipsky is the director of the GeoEconomics Center.

-Sophia Busch is a Project Assistant with the GeoEconomics Center.
+Sophia Busch is a Program Assistant with the GeoEconomics Center.

 At the intersection of economics, finance, and foreign policy, the GeoEconomics Center is a translation hub with the goal of helping shape a better global economic future.